 Below are some of our action item tips:

 Don’t think of it as a ‘sick leave’ or anything special.
 Focus on sticking to your goals and standards, and removing barriers that stop team members from achieving them.
 If you’re using a data-driven approach, what seems “normal” or not doesn’t really matter!

 Make changes without changing anything.
 Nothing changed when team members began announcing period cramps as the reason for leave.
 Team members took leave like everyone else did and avoided awkward conversations with managers.
 Change happened overnight and other female team members did the same thing if they felt like it.
 A solid team culture is when new things are included, rather than added as extra, as part of the company.

 Working together is a learning experience.
 Some of the guys never knew women could have period cramps, but they found out anyway.

 Spend energy solving, not judging.
 We didn’t need a policy because we have a team culture that encourages transparency, quality, and learning.
 Whether it’s a client project, our own in-house product, a side-project, or a team management issue, we approach problems the same way.
-Problems can be identified, solutions suggested, and implemented.
-We don’t judge the person who comes and identifies a problem that stops good performance.
-They’re doing the company a favour!
+Problems can be identified, solutions suggested, implemented, and assessed.
+We don’t judge the person who comes and identifies a problem.
+They’re doing the company a favor!

 Effective team culture empowers action-based solutions rather than heated discussions.

 None of our female team members can remember when the notifications started.
-It’s just a fact of Oursky life.
-If your company has a great way of supporting female team members, we’d love to hear it.
+It’s just part of our company life.